WANT TO SAVE THIS RECIPE?

 Truth be told, you can marinate chicken with just yogurt, lemon, and garlic, and it'll taste good.
 But I'm not looking for good, I'm looking for great.
 So we're going to take the basic marinade and incorporate plenty of fresh herbs, cumin, and coriander.

-Puree all of the ingredients until smooth and pour it over the chicken.
+Puree all the ingredients in a blender until smooth and pour them over the chicken.
 You can also swap out the chicken for lamb or beef.

 Meanwhile, make green chutney rice.
 I highly recommend making the rice with herby yogurt grilled chicken.
 The pairing is unbeatable.